poemusica/rpi-matrix-gif/README.md

   <li>
     (Optional) <a href="https://www.raspberrypi.org/documentation/remote-access/ssh/">Set Up SSH for Remote Connection</a>.
 		<p>With an SSH connection, you can log in to your Raspberry Pi remotely (from your regular computer).
 You’ll no longer need the HDMI display and USB keyboard to access your Raspberry Pi.</p>
 		<p>The crucial steps are summarized below.
-Please reference the <a href="https://www.raspberrypi.org/documentation/remote-access/ssh/">documentation</a> for more details and troubleshooting.</p>
+Please reference the <a href="https://www.raspberrypi.org/documentation/remote-access/ssh/">Raspberry Pi documentation</a> for more details and troubleshooting.</p>
 		<ol>
 			<li>
 				<p>On your Raspberry Pi:</p>